 The jobs mentioned above do not help with your BPC application logs.
-Make sure you're performing the 6 Housekeeping Hacks below to clear these over time and keep them from taking up too much space in your database and degrading your system performance.
+Make sure you're performing the 6 Housekeeping Hacks below to periodically clear these logs to keep them from taking up too much space in your database and degrading your system performance.

 - BPC Statistics: By default, BPC Statistics are turned OFF when BPC is installed.
 Sometimes (usually performance related troubleshooting) it is enabled, so you'll want to check it as it does generate lots of logs.
 They can be seen in the tables - UJ0_STAT_DTL, UJ0_STAT_HDR